 Numerous courts have dismissed trade secret claims based on the failure of the plaintiff to enact “reasonable measures” to protect its trade secrets.
-In some of these cases, the party seeking trade secret protection had not adequately marked the information as confidential.
+In some of these cases, the party seeking trade secret protection had not adequately marked the information as "confidential".
 Other indicia of reasonable measures may include storing the information in a password-protected, limited-access server, having employees sign written acknowledgements of their obligation to keep sensitive business information confidential, and telling employees that the information was confidential.

-In today’s world where companies use cloud applications allowing employees to work more flexibly, the inquiry becomes more difficult.
+In today’s world where companies use cloud applications allowing employees to work more flexibly, the issue becomes more difficult.
 The ease with which data can be transferred in a cloud-centric world significantly changes a company’s ability to maintain the secrecy of its information.
 For example, when an employee downloads information from the cloud to a personal device outside of the company’s control, the company may lose track of its data and not be able to maintain the secrecy or confidentiality that it thought that it had.

 Litigants in trade secret cases have flexibility in fashioning their damage theories.
 This is exemplified by a recent appellate court decision affirming an arbitration award containing “head start” damages.
 These damages represented the benefit to the defendant for the development and operational head start that it received through the misuse of the information.
-The “head start” damages were a means to quantify the benefit of the increase in value in the defendant’s business resulting from its being several years ahead of where it would have been but for the wrongful conduct.
-These damages were distinct from the saved development costs, which provided an additional benefit to the defendant.
+The “head start” damages were a means to quantify the benefit of the increase in value in the defendant’s business resulting from its being several years ahead of where it would have been without the wrongful conduct.
+These damages were distinct from the saved development costs which provided an additional benefit to the defendant.

-Regardless of the theory of damages, the bottom line is that – assuming a litigant can prove that misappropriation occurred – recoveries for plaintiffs in trade secret cases continue to be large, with juries showing little mercy.
+Regardless of the theory of damages, the bottom line is that – assuming a litigant can prove misappropriation occurred – recoveries for plaintiffs in trade secret cases continue to be large, with juries showing little mercy.
 For companies, taking precautions to ensure that new employees do not bring with them trade secrets owned by their former employer can prevent costly litigation down the road.

-Other trends to watch
+Other trends to watch out for

 Trade secrets remain essential to the competitive success and financial viability of many businesses.
 Claims alleging trade secret misappropriation are likely to continue to rise.
 Companies would be well advised to examine their policies and procedures regarding their confidential information and the protections in place to maintain that information in confidence.
 Looking at these issues on the front end can lead to increased success on the back end if a claim needs to be pursued.